 DF: What is Phnom Penh’s art & cultural scene like nowadays?
 How would you describe its creative community?

 RK: For the past 10 years we have experienced a burgeoning art & cultural scene in Cambodia, although the creative community remains relatively small.
 We can see in this community the notable and renowned choreographer, Sophiline Cheam Shapiro of Khmer Arts and the internationally acclaimed visual artist, Sopheap Pich, just to name a few, whose works have been commissioned and showcased around the world.
 In addition, we can also see younger artists starting their careers in a very humble manner, respecting their traditions, all of them very much safeguarded in their own box.
-More and more in the last few years, I have witnessed how some of them are decided to cross the line in multiple ways, negatively and positively, but in any way all contributing to the recent evolution of the cultural scene.
+More and more in the last few years, I have witnessed how some of them have decided to cross the line in multiple ways, negatively and positively, but in any way all contributing to the recent evolution of the cultural scene.
 I have seen significant development in the performing arts, visual arts, film and photography.
-I think young Cambodian are excitingly taking their roles, creating work as well as bravely producing art & cultural events.
-Besides new initiatives by artists and non-artists are sprouting here and there, showcasing very courageous exciting artistic activities.
+I think young Cambodians are excitingly taking their roles, creating work as well as bravely producing art & cultural events.
+Besides, new initiatives by artists and non-artists are sprouting here and there, showcasing very courageous exciting artistic activities.

 DF: Can you think of any art-related curatorial / management programmes that look at capacity building in the sector?